orcfax/docs/docs/FAQ/faq-1.md

 Most oracle providers provide little to no traceability on how their published, on-chain data is collected and validated to be authentic and accurate.
-Their users simply see a single magic data point appear on chain.
+Their users simply see a data point appear on chain.
 The context of creation and use is provided by the on-chain transaction, not the oracle datum itself.